Overview

 - **Default to `context_query` for natural-language questions.** It runs the full managed runtime, including discovery, execution, grounding, and optional chart/artifact generation.
 Omit `toolIds` for Auto Mode discovery and selection.

-- **Pass `toolIds` to `context_query`** when you want Manual Mode: the runtime uses only those specific tools, then still handles execution and grounding.
+- **Pass `toolIds` to `context_query`** only when you want Manual Mode: the runtime uses only those specific tools, then still handles execution and grounding.

 - **Use `context_discover` + `context_execute` only for direct execution.** This path is for exact method calls with explicit arguments and spend control.
 Use methods returned by `context_discover` with `mode: "execute"`; do not copy method names from `context_query` grounding into `context_execute`.